Looking for Montessori toys for toddlers to gift or for your own child?

 Maria Montessori favored toys and books that were rooted in reality, not pretend.
 This means it’s better to get a realistic figurine of a cow vs a fun cartoon-looking cow riding a bicycle, as it’s just not going to look that way in the real world.

 Unlike many think when they get into Montessori toys, Grimms rainbow isn’t a Montessori toy, even though you can pretty much see it everywhere on Instagram or in Facebook groups.
-It doesn’t mean it’s a bad toy (it’s great actually!), but not a must-have for your household if you can’t afford it.
+It doesn’t mean it’s a bad toy (it’s great actually!), but not a must-have for your household so if you can’t afford it – don’t stress!

-There are various toy subscription services such as Lovevery, Monti Kids, or Kiwic.
-While they can be a hit for some kids, most kids really don’t NEED that many toys (so don’t despair if you cannot afford them because they are pretty expensive!) and you could just buy individual items for your bub.
+There are various toy subscription services such as Lovevery, Monti Kids, or KiwiCo and honestly, they’re great, but… While they can be a hit for some kids, most kids really don’t NEED that many toys, so don’t despair if you cannot afford them (they are pretty expensive!) and you could just buy individual items for your bub.

 Montessori Toys for 1 Year Olds